ROCm/HIP/samples/2_Cookbook/2_Profiler/Readme.md

 1. Install ROCm-Profiler Installing HIP from the rocm pre-built packages, installs the ROCm-Profiler as well.
 Alternatively, you can build ROCm-Profiler using the instructions given below.

-2. Build HIP with ATP markers enabled HIP pre-built packages are enabled with ATP marker support by default.
-To enable ATP marker support when building HIP from source, use the option -DCOMPILE_HIP_ATP_MARKER=1 during the cmake configure step.

-3. Set HIP_ATP_MARKER
-`export HIP_ATP_MARKER=1`

-4. Recompile the target application

-5. Run with profiler enabled to generate ATP file.
+2. Run with profiler enabled to generate ATP file.
+(These steps are also captured in the Makefile)
+The HIP_PROFILE_API enables display of the HIP APIs on the CodeXL trimeline view.
-`/opt/rocm/bin/rocm-profiler -o <outputATPFileName> -A <applicationName> <applicationArguments>`
+`/opt/rocm/bin/rocm-profiler -o <outputATPFileName> -A <applicationName> -e HIP_PROFILE_API=1 <applicationArguments>`

 ##Using HIP_TRACE_API